 Prince Henry, the Duke of Gloucester and son of King George V, officially opened the Shrine before a crowd of 300,000 people in November 1934.
 Since then, other memorials have been added to the site to mark the service of successive generations, such as the Second World War Memorial Forecourt and the post–1945 Memorial.

 While direct experience and knowledge of the events of the First World War and later conflicts fade, interest in them is growing.
 Today the Shrine places a high priority on education and interpretation.
-Through commemoration, exhibitions and public programs, the Shrine continues to honour Victorian service and sacrifice and uphold and reinforce the values we associate with the original ANZACs.
+Through commemoration, exhibitions and public programs, the Shrine continues to honour Victorian service and sacrifice and upholds and reinforces the values we associate with the original ANZACs.

 Timeline